StarlightSearch/EmbedAnything/docs/blog/posts/beyond.md

 Find the full list here: https://github.com/StarlightSearch/EmbedAnything?tab=readme-ov-file#awesome-projects-built-on-embedanything

-Things that we did right:
+**Things that we did right:**

-1. At StarlightSearch, community feedback has always been our compass.
+1. **StarlightSearch Discussions**, community feedback has always been our compass.
 It's what enabled us to build solutions that truly differentiate us in the market.
 Our GitHub discussions are a testament to this—they reflect real conversations with real developers solving real problems, and they directly inform our roadmap.